-3. Christ has won the battle, has set you free from the power of sin, and has empowered you to make the right choices.
+It might be hard, but you are strong enough in Christ.
+Jesus has won the battle, removed sin’s power, and has empowered you to make the right choices.

 “Knowing this, that our old man was crucified with him, that the body of sin might be done away with, so that we would no longer be in bondage to sin” (Romans 6:6).

 “I can do all things through Christ who strengthens me” (Philippians 4:13, NIV).